January 30, 2019

 Does the senior dentist own the real estate?
 If so, will the junior partner have a rental rate, or will they have the option to buy in to the real estate, as well?

 The best way to value a buy-in is to appraise the practice from day one so everyone understands the starting value and reappraising the day of the transition, then averaging the two.
 That way, the seller takes advantage of the risk of an associate, and the buyer doesn’t have to pay double for the growth of the practice in the interim.

 Each transition strategy comes with its own timeline.
 A buy-in takes place over a long period of time since the partnership isn’t set up for a year, but a buy-out can happen essentially immediately with the sale of a practice.

-The bottom line is that the best partnerships have to be built on communication in order to be successful, so ask yourself if the practice is big enough to have two happy partners as to not set yourself up for failure.
+The bottom line is the best partnerships have to be built on communication to be successful, so ask yourself if the practice is big enough to have two happy partners so as to not set yourself up for failure.
 However, while most dentists want long-term associates to lead to buy-ins, many theories say otherwise, including one from the book “Blink” by Malcolm Gladwell, which makes the comparison that arranged marriages have a better success rate than traditional marriages.
 Most decisions can be made extremely quickly, and initial impressions won’t change after additional thought or data is given.

 Read up on more buying options in the e-book “Transitions: Your Next Adventure Awaits,” then contact the experts at Professional Transition Strategies to start the conversation.